On Hallucinating Context and Background Pixels from a Face Mask using Multi-scale GANs: Experiments

+{\bf Metrics for Quality Estimation.} To evaluate the effectiveness of our model in the task of context and background hallucination, and compare with other works, we use the following metrics:\\ (1) {\bf Mean Match Score}: We use the 256-dimensional penultimate layer descriptor from the `ResNet-50-256D' model \cite{ResNet}(`ResNet-50' here on), pre-trained on VGGFace2\cite{VGGFace2}\footnote{Available here: \url{https://github.com/ox-vgg/vgg_face2}}, as feature representation for an image for all our face recognition experiments.
+The deep features are extracted for each original image and the hallucinated output in the dataset.
+The mean match score $\rho$ is calculated by averaging the Pearson correlation coefficient between each feature pair as:

-Ideally, we would like the synthetic images to match well, but not perfectly, with the real images (\ie, there should be a small gap between the two curves).
-Such a small gap would suggest that our model retains vital facial features of the input identity while adding variations in its visual attributes.
+where \emph{Cov} denotes covariance, \emph{N} is the number of images in the dataset, and $(F_{o})_{i}$ and $(F_{h})_{i}$ are the feature vectors of the i-th original and hallucinated images respectively.
+Ideally, we would like the hallucinated images to match well, but not perfectly, with the original images \ie, $\rho$ should be a little less than 1.
+Such a value would suggest that our model retains vital facial features of the input identity while adding variations in its visual attributes.
 The more the source face is modified, the more the gap widens, as specified in \cite{FaceSwap}.

-The difference in context and background pixels between the original and the hallucinated images can be seen in Figures \ref{fig:Teaser1}, \ref{fig:LFW_Res_Gen} and \ref{fig:IJBB_Res}.
-Consequently, we see a drop in performance when real face images are matched with their synthetic counterparts.
-Our model typically generates better quality results for input face masks with higher resolution.
-Since IJB-B\cite{IJBB} has more high-res images than LFW\cite{LFW}, the hallucinated images produce a higher recognition score for that dataset.
+(2) {\bf Mean SSIM}: To evaluate the degree of degradation, or noise, in the hallucinated output, we compute the SSIM \cite{SSIM} value for each (original,synthetic) image pair in the dataset.
+A higher mean SSIM value suggests less noisy hallucinations and therefore a better model.

+(3) {\bf FID}: To evaluate the realism of the generated samples, we use the Frechet Inception Distance (FID) metric proposed in \cite{FID}.
+FID uses activations from the Inception-v3 \cite{Inceptionv3} network to compare the statistics of the generated dataset to the real one.
+A lower FID suggests generated samples to be more realistic, and signifies a better model.

+(4) {\bf Mean Perceptual Error}: To evaluate the perceptual dissimilarity between the original and the hallucinated images, we use the {\bf PieAPP} v0.1 metric using the pre-trained model from \cite{PieAPP}.
+The metric calculates the level of distortion between a pair of images, using a network trained on human ratings.
+A lower mean perceptual error indicates less noise in the hallucinated output, therefore a better model.